 27.01: Authority, Scope and Purpose

-(1) 603 CMR 27.00 is promulgated by the Board of Education pursuant to M.G.L. c.
-69, section 1G, as amended by St. 1993, c.
-71, section 29, which requires the Board to establish the minimum length for a school day and the minimum number of days in a school year for Massachusetts public schools.
+(1) 603 CMR 27.00 is promulgated by the Board of Elementary and Secondary Education pursuant to M.G.L. c.
+69, section 1G, which requires the Board to establish the minimum length for a school day and the minimum number of days in a school year for Massachusetts public schools, and M.G.L. c.
+69, section 1B, which requires the Board to establish standards to ensure that every student shall attend classes in a safe environment.

-(2) The purpose of 603 CMR 27.00 is:
+(2) The purposes of 603 CMR 27.00 are:

-to ensure that every public school in the Commonwealth provides its students with the structured learning time needed to enable the students to achieve competency in "core subjects" and "other subjects" as defined in 603 CMR 27.02
+a. to ensure that every public school in the Commonwealth provides its students with the structured learning time needed to enable the students to achieve competency in "core subjects" and "other subjects" as defined in 603 CMR 27.02; and

-(3) The requirements set forth in 603 CMR 27.00 are not intended to confer privately enforceable legal rights upon individual students, or persons acting on their behalf.
+b. to establish health and safety standards for schools during a declared state of emergency or other exigent circumstances that adversely affect the safe environment of schools as determined by the Board.(3) The requirements set forth in 603 CMR 27.00 are not intended to confer privately enforceable legal rights upon individual students, or persons acting on their behalf.

 27.02: Definitions

 As used in 603 CMR 27.00, the terms listed below shall have the following meanings:

+Board shall mean the Board of Elementary and Secondary Education.

+Commissioner shall mean the Commissioner of Elementary and Secondary Education.

 Core subjects shall mean the core academic subjects specified in G.L. c.
 69, section 1D (science, technology and mathematics, history and social science, English, foreign languages and the arts), and the subjects covered in courses which are part of an approved vocational-technical education program under M.G.L. c.
 74.

-Other subjects shall mean subjects other than core academic subjects that are required to be taught pursuant to G.L. c.
-71, sections 1 and 3, and other subjects approved by the school committee as part of the district's program of studies.
+.

+Department shall mean the Department of Elementary and Secondary Education.

+District shall mean a municipal school department or regional school district, acting through its school committee or superintendent of schools, a county agricultural school, acting through its board of trustees or superintendent/director, any other public school established by statute or charter, acting through its governing board or director.